 - 1 individual Gluten Free Pizza, cheese topping: 460 calories, 28 grams of fat, 46 grams of carbs, 2 grams of fiber, 10 grams of protein.

 Just for these 3 items here’s your grand total:

 I hope this helped clarify a bit!
 As always, please let me know if you have questions or if something is confusing.
-For more detailed information, please sign up for my free nutrition guide below.
 And let me know what you think and what works for you in the comments below!